ttrahan/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

   * Explore the Weave Scope and Shippable services
   * Register for the prize drawing

-Open up a support ticket at https://github.com/aws-weave-shippable-challenge/pipelines/issues if you require assistance with the contest.
+Open a support ticket at https://github.com/aws-weave-shippable-challenge/pipelines/issues if you require assistance with the contest.

 ---